 Please email our priest Mother Robin if you would like us to pray for you (or another) by name.
 Provide as much or as little information as you'd like.
 Unless otherwise requested, we will publish first names only, and will publish the type of request only if you ask us to.

-We'll include your request in several prayer lists for the coming week.
 If you'd like to continue on the list, please renew the request weekly.

 Below are the requests we've received for our prayer this week.
 We entrust you to include them in your own prayer.

 Alice—Living with Parkinson's; trying to make difficult life choices not entirely in her control